Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 Figure 4 is more interesting.
 We apply everything discussed in section 3.
 The signal traces are routed as differential pairs, the corners have fillets, delay matching is done close to the corners, and the two differential pairs have ample spacing between them.
 We have a solid ground plane on In1 directly under the signal traces.
 The top layer has no co-planar plane, just the differential pairs.
 Furthermore, no vias in the signal traces were required.

 To be more exact, the spacing between the differential pairs is around \(3.1mm\) which is roughly \(15w\).
-The intra-pair skew is kept to \(0.001mm\) and the two differential pairs have a length mismatch of around \(6mm\) between them.
+The intra-pair skew is kept to \(0.001mm\) and the two differential pairs have a length mismatch (inter-pair skew) of around \(6mm\) between them.
+This inter-pair skew is not critical and not specified in the SATA specification.

-To do so, we will convert the fabrication output (gerber files) from KiCad to a simulation ready 3D model using a free browser based tool.
-We will then solve Maxwell's equations for the 3D model using PEC (perfect electrical conductor) boundary conditions for the copper layers and PML (Perfectly Matched Layer) to avoid reflections on the edge of the airbox.
+First, we will convert the fabrication output (gerber files) from KiCad to a simulation ready 3D model using the free Gerber-to-STEP converter.
+We will then solve Maxwell's equations for the 3D model using FEM (full wave field solver) with PEC (perfect electrical conductor) boundary conditions for the copper layers and PML (Perfectly Matched Layer) to avoid reflections on the edge of the airbox.

 The simulation itself is done using CENOS RF Software.
 It does everything we need for this project and it is quite simple to use.
 Furthermore, it is very cheap for students.